-Your first name might be perfectly normal, but it’s possible that it could be forbidden in France.
-Here’s a look at France’s curious baby-naming laws and the names that have been banned in France.
-Some for good reason, others not so much.
+Your first name might be perfectly normal, but it’s possible that it could be a banned name in France and many other countries.
+Here’s a look at France’s restrictive french naming custom laws and the names that have been banned in France.
+Some for a good reason, others not so much.

 “What’s in a name?
 That which we call a rose

 By any other name would smell as sweet.”

 Most countries have a baby naming law that prevents parents from legally giving their children controversial, embarrassing or offensive names like Adolph Hitler or Osama Bin Laden, both of which are forbidden in Germany and a few other countries.

 But baby name laws are not consistent, meaning they differ from country to country.